tornike-machitidze/books-api/README.md

 3. from the root dir run: `npm install`

-### Option 1: If you have docker-compose installed and docker runned
+### Option 1: If you have Docker

 4. from the root dir run: `docker-compose up` it will starts postgres local server and awagger ui

 5. from the root dir run: `npm run dev`

-### Option 2: If you do not have docker and docker compose
+### Option 2: If you do not have Docker

-4. install postgres server locally in you computer.
+4. install postgres server and swagger ui locally in you computer.

 - you can see postgres credentials (in .env.example file): database = books